 Educating Our Patients and Their Communities

 We also focus on returning our patients to homes and communities that are equipped to provide for their healthcare.
 This cannot be done without providing extensive training on LVADs to our patients, their families, their community physicians and hospitals, emergency medical systems, and emergency response teams.
-Over the last five years, we have provided over 600 community outreach trainings in locations covering nine states.

 24-Hour Coverage to Our Patients

 After patients return home, we continue to provide 24-hour coverage to them and their local providers.
-One of our five VAD coordinators is available by phone at every hour of every day.
+One of our four VAD coordinators is available by phone at every hour of every day.
 Even though our patients are independent and living at home, our team stays very connected to their care and well-being.